Sign up to our newsletter

 Would I benefit from a Building Safety Gap Analysis?
 (BSGA)

-At Pennington Choices, we offer registered providers and property owners a range of advice and services to help solve your property management issues.
+At Pennington Choices, we offer registered providers, property owners, and managing agents a range of advice and services to help solve your property management issues.
 Having worked for over 20 years delivering projects to property providers and landlords nationally, we have significant consulting experience.

-We can help you ensure your property portfolio complies with both current and future legislation, and help you to prepare for the Building Safety Act by providing you with the assurance that you are meeting your obligations to ensure your residents live in safe homes which meet legal standards.
+We can help you ensure your property portfolio complies with both current and future legislation, and help you meet the requirements of the Building Safety Act by providing you with the assurance that you are meeting your obligations to ensure your residents live in safe homes which meet legal standards.

-For even more insight into how you should be preparing for April 2024 and beyond, click here to read our Building Safety Act 2022 Summary blog.
+For even more insight into how you should be adapting to the recent changes, click here to read our Building Safety Act 2022 Summary blog.